UPDATE: Please note the change of date.

 Besides the size of groups, some of the other restrictions impacting an event include bars and dance floors.
 Currently, events in Massachusetts are not allowed to have a bar accessible by the guests.
 They may be served table-side, however.
 Also, no dance floors are allowed, but guests may still have their first dance or parent dances.

 Tickets cost $20 per person and includes “nibbles and sips.”
-Those interested in attending should email@example.com tickets.
+Those interested in attending should email firstname.lastname@example.org for tickets.